Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtonetcode.md

 ## Network Discovery

 Netcode does not provide Network Discovery.
-The Contributions repository provides an example implementation for [NetworkDiscovery] (https://github.com/Unity-Technologies/multiplayer-community-contributions/tree/main/com.community.netcode.extensions/Runtime/NetworkDiscovery).
+The Contributions repository provides an example implementation for [NetworkDiscovery](https://github.com/Unity-Technologies/multiplayer-community-contributions/tree/main/com.community.netcode.extensions/Runtime/NetworkDiscovery).

 ## See Also

 For more information, see the following:

-* <Link to={useBaseUrl ('/releases/introduction') }>Release Notes</Link> - Learn more about updated and changed features, bug fixes, and known issues for Unity MLAPI.
+* <Link to={useBaseUrl ('/releases/introduction') }>Release Notes</Link> - Learn more about updated and changed features, bug fixes, and known issues for Unity Netcode.
 * [API Reference](../api/introduction.md) - Review available APIs.
 * Guides and tutorials - Review guides for Netcodev and check [tutorials](../learn/index.md).